bpascal-fr/bpascal-fr.github.io/index.md

 My postdoctoral project focuses on the construction and study of *extended* **time-frequency transforms**.
 I am interested in the **statistics** of the random point process consisting of the zeros of the transform of white Gaussian noise.
 In particular, I investigates their potential link with the complex zeros of **Gaussian Analytic Functions**.
-For this purpose, I focus on an **algebraic** formulation of generalized time-frequency transforms.
+For this purpose, I focus on an **algebraic** formulation of generalized time-frequency transforms emphasizing the action an underlying symmetry group.
-Further, I intend to benefits from a parallel with the quantum theory of coherent states.
+Further, I intend to benefits from a parallel with the quantum theory of **coherent states**.
 I am currently working on this project under supervision of [Rémi Bardenet](https://rbardenet.github.io/), and in collaboration with Alexandre Feller.

 <div align="middle" style="margin-top: 50px">